 of INDUSTRY .
 You can also check it out on the return trip when the trail loops back

 side of the river.

 Continue past the parking garage and the trail

 A Dam and Fish Ladder is along your

-right and a downtown area is along your left.
+right and downtown Waltham is along your left.
 Use the crosswalk (no cross-light)

 to cross over this busy street.
 This brings you to Cronin’s